ju-bar/JMultiSliceLib/README.md

 Current speed tests show, that on a small calculation scale (grids < 500 pixels per side of the diffraction plane), the CPU code provides faster detector readout, winning over the GPU code if detectors are placed in many planes when calculating a thickness series of images.
-With incresing size of the wave function, the CPU code scales with the area of the simulation box, while the GPU code scales with the square root of the area, i.e. with the box length.
+With increasing size of the wave function, the CPU code scales with the area of the simulation box, while the GPU code scales with the square root of the area, i.e. with the box length.
 In particular, there is almost no increase of detector readout times in the GPU code.
 CPU and GPU code can be used in parallel.